keycdn/cache-enabler/readme.txt

 == Description ==
 Cache Enabler is a simple, yet powerful WordPress caching plugin that is easy to use, needs minimal configuration, and best of all helps improve site performance for a faster load time.
 It creates static HTML files and stores them on the server's disk.
-This allows the web server to deliver the static HTML files avoiding resource intensive backend processes from the WordPress core, plugins, and database lookups.
+This allows the web server to deliver the static HTML files avoiding resource intensive backend processes from the WordPress core, plugins, and database.

 = Features =